 Have the confidence to speak your mind while at the same time taking criticism from others.
 Be logical with your thoughts and run them through your mind before speaking.
 Practicing active listening is also a must.
 Always seek to improve.

 One suggestion that could do well is to listen to yourself speak.
 You can use call recording software for brainstorming sessions or just even general meetings where you can be active, interact with others, and talk.
+Certainly, such a process will enhance your applied communication styles in the workplace.

 Look through your mannerisms, areas for improvement, and speech patterns to remove or retain.
 At the same time, if you want to entirely focus on how you look when speaking, try observing your actions in a mirror and practice the facial movements that you want to use.